SGL-UT/GPSTk/python/bindings/swig/sphinx/intro.rst

 About the Python Bindings
 ********************************************
-Though effort has been taken to reduce the C++-feeling when using these Python classes, it is impossible to completely purify the library without creating severe maintenance problems.
-Thus, the user must be aware that the GPSTk is primarily a C++ library and some things may require unusual semantics.
-It is recommended that you avoid using some of these unusual classes, such as gpstk.cpp.vector_double (std::vector<double>) as much as a possible.
+Though effort has been taken to reduce the uniquely C++ idioms when using these Python classes where possible and practical.
+The GPSTk is primarily a C++ library and some aspects may require unusual semantics.
+It is recommended that you avoid using some of these unusual classes, such as gpstk.vector_double (std::vector<double>) as much as a possible.
 A much better replacement would be a numpy array.

 Example of how C++ GPSTk reads and prints a Rinex3Obs file: